Policy

 • Community, contact forms, comments, or other user submissions where available.

-If the allegedly infringing material is hosted on or distributed through a third-party platform (for example, YouTube, Spotify, Apple Podcasts, social networks, payment processors, or print-on-demand fulfilment providers), that platform’s takedown process may apply.
+If the allegedly infringing material is hosted on or distributed through a third-party platform (for example, YouTube, Spotify, Apple Podcasts, social networks, payment processors, or print-on-demand fulfillment providers), that platform’s takedown process may apply.
 See Section 9.

 4. Submitting a copyright takedown notice

-If you believe your copyrighted work has been copied in a way that constitutes infringement and is accessible through the Ecosystem, please submit a written notice to our Copyright Agent at Soufiane.Boudarraja@soufbouda.com or through our contact page (https://www.soufianeboudarraja.com/contact).
+If you believe your copyrighted work has been copied in a way that constitutes infringement and is accessible through the Ecosystem, please submit a written notice to our Copyright Agent at Soufiane.Boudarraja@soufbouda.com or through our contact page (/contact).
 To be processed efficiently, the notice must include:

 • Your full name (or the name of the rights holder), and your contact information (email, phone, and postal address).